The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: A new access control Framework with enhanced policy language

 \subsection{Implementation using AOP in Spark}

-While implementing \sysname atop Apache Spark, our goal is to keep the enforcement system as transparent as possible from the data user's point of view, i.e., without introducing new APIs.
+We implement our access control on Apache Spark and name the system as {\sc SecureDL}.
+Our goal is to keep the enforcement system as transparent as possible from the data user's point of view, i.e., without introducing new APIs.
 All existing jobs written using current API calls must work in our new system.
 To implement the fine-grained access control in this manner, we have two options - (1) we could rewrite the distributed data analytics system with the necessary enforcement codes, and build our version of Spark (i.e., embed the reference monitor inside the system), (2) use an inline reference monitor (IRM) (i.e. we attach our enforcement logic at run-time)~\cite{irm} .

 For our system, we chose the IRM approach because changing and rebuilding existing systems is difficult and time-consuming.
 Simply, given a policy $P$, user-submitted job $j$, our policy rewriter will rewrite the job $j$ into $j'$ so that the policy is enforced.
 For a policy $P$, it maps masking operations with a \textit{map} transformation and filter operations with a \textit{filter} transformation.
 To implement IRM-based policy enforcement in our system, we choose Aspect-oriented programming (AOP).
 We defer the discussion of implementation details to Appendix~\ref{sec:spark_aop_details}.
 In Section~\ref{sec:attacking:irms}, we discussed several concrete attacks that can evade our IRM-based implementation in Spark.
 We use the proactive and reactive defenses discussed in Section~\ref{sec:defense} to defend against evasion attacks discussed in Section~\ref{sec:attacking:irms}.